iovation/launchkey-java/sdk/README.md

 with the SDK.
 You must create an endpoint to receive the SSE request and update your Rocket configuration accordingly.
 Here is a link to the setup instructions: [LaunchKey Docs](https://docs.launchkey.com/developer/api/callbacks/).

-Server sent events are HTTP GET requests.
+Server sent events are HTTP POST requests.
 Collect the query parameters from the callback endpoint and place them in a `Map<String, String>` object and call the `handleCallback` method in the `auth` service.

  ```java